jxxcarlson/minilatex-b/src/Parser/Grammar.md

 ```

 Because terminal symbols appear on the left-hand
-side of productions, the grammar is contxt-sensitive.
+side of productions, the grammar is context-sensitive.